gyenney/Tools/README.md

 # Tools
 # This repository provides the programming environment for the MiddleSchoolOfEngineering programming class.
 # Instructions:
 #     To create an updatable local copy of the environment (recommended), you will need to be able to execute git commands on your system.  (see http://git-scm.com to download git).
-Alternatively, you can simply download a zipped copy of this repository and extract it to your local work
+Alternatively, you can simply download a zipped copy of this repository and extract it to your local folder.
 #     1. From a git shell, create a folder on your flash drive.
 #          > mkdir MyFolder
 #     2. Change into the folder.